qt-labs/vscodeext/qt-cpp/README.md

 # Qt C++ Extension for Visual Studio Code

-This extension lets you develop Qt C++ and Qt Quick applications with Visual Studio Code.
+This extension helps you develop Qt C++ projects with Visual Studio Code and CMake.

 ## Features